Killarney

 The town's greatest natural asset is its proximity to Queen Mary Falls in the Main Range National Park, where Spring Creek plunges 40 metres into a lush valley — a popular destination for day-trippers and bushwalkers.
 Killarney enjoys a mild highland climate with cool winters and warm summers, attracting those seeking a quieter rural lifestyle away from the coast.
 The township offers essential services including a primary school, local shops, and community facilities, and is well-regarded for its scenic hill country and the strong pastoral traditions that still define life in the Southern Downs.

-Killarney falls under postcode 4373 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Killarney falls under postcode 4373 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location